"Divine Potatoes" - Recipe for Indian style dish

 Occasionally stir.
 Wait until the onions start becoming soft.

 Stir until things are getting softer.
-Then continue cooking on low heat, but covered.
+Then continue cooking on low heat, but covered, for a couple of minutes.

-1. Add a small amount of garam masala
+1. Add a 1/2 teaspoon of garam masala

-2. Add a small amount of raw mango powder
+2. Add 1 teaspoon of raw mango powder

 3. Add a pinch of red chile powder